Accounts Receivable: Everything You Need To Know

 • Bill.com

-A. Most businesses outsource their accounts receivable to a third-party company with the intention of driving focus to core business operations.
-Additionally, these specialists also allow companies to overcome staffing shortages, build scalable teams, reduce the cost of operations, optimize processes and improve the service quality.
+Most businesses outsource their accounts receivable function to a third-party company with the intention of driving focus to core business operations.
+Additionally, these specialists also allow companies to overcome staffing shortages, build scalable teams, reduce the cost of operations, optimise processes and improve the service quality.
 Nowadays, businesses also leverage the expertise of AR service providers to accelerate their finance & accounting transformation.

 • Customer set-up and maintenance